-The following manifesto defines precisely the viewpoints of ITC Voices & Paranormal Study when it comes to the study of consciousness.
+The following manifesto defines precisely the viewpoint of Paranormal Study when it comes to the study of consciousness.
 In order to understand our place world, science has relied upon reductionist materialism to understand the finite minutiae of the inner workings of physical science.
 This type of science is exceptionally important and the following manifesto is a very important step in the right direction.

 Lacking thus far has been a concerted effort on the part of science to understand consciousness – how to define it, where it exists, how it influences our world and others sentient beings, how to access it, and whether it persists on the other side among other possible disciplines.
-As followers of ITC Voices, you are probably aware that the study of the persistence of consciousness is what this site is all about.
-We speak with consciousesses of unknown origin via our ITC devices.
-Hopefully one day soon, there will be adequate funding for the pursuit of consciousness studies.
+You are probably aware that the study of the persistence of consciousness is what the authors of this site write about continually.
+Hopefully one day soon, there will be adequate funding for the pursuit of post-materialist consciousness studies.
 Consciousness is the most important thing to being a human.
 It shapes our thoughts, our emotions, our interactions with everything and everyone in the physical, and non-physical world, in this life and the next.

 The following manifesto is printed, verbatim, from the site Open Sciences where it was originally published and has had 300 leading scientists sign off on this manifesto as being necessary to push past the limits of materialism and reductionism that inform current scientific methodology.